Group 2 (British Literature through the 17th Century)

 Students will engage in intensive study of Ulysses in its Hiberno-European, modernist, and Joycean contexts.
 We will begin by reading both Dubliners and A Portrait of the Artist as a Young Man (and Joyce's poetry, critical essays, Stephen Hero, Exiles, Giacomo Joyce, and Finnegans Wake will all be incorporated into discussions), but the course will be primarily devoted to the reading and study of Ulysses.
 This work's centrality to, yet deviation from, the aesthetic and political preoccupations of modernism will be explored.

-Primary Texts: James Joyce, Dubliners, A Portrait of the Artist as a Young Man, and Ulysses (preferably the H. W. Gabler ed.).
+Primary Texts: James Joyce, Dubliners (any ed.); A Portrait of the Artist as a Young Man (any ed.); Ulysses (H. W. Gabler ed., Vintage).
 Supplementary Texts: Stephen Hero, Exiles, Giacomo Joyce, Finnegans Wake, and Poems and Shorter Writings, ed.
 Richard Ellmann, A. Walton Litz, and John Whittier-Ferguson (Faber).
 (Students are not expected to buy the supplementary texts.)

 7950 Atlantic Crossings: Anglo-American Literary Relations, 1798–1900/C. Gerrard